 Life Pack is an opportunity for you and your church to rally together in support of those impacted by disaster.
 We invite you to take advantage of all the Life Pack resources including small groups, kid activities, volunteering and more.

 Life Pack is a ministry dedicated to sustainability.
 This is why we only send important, needed gear when it is needed.
 When you order a Life Pack kit, it contains a purple Life Pack backpack and Sawyer water filter.
 You and your team will fill it with life-giving, high-quality items that can be used during and after a disaster.

 - Children can play an important role with Life Pack.
-Pick a Sunday where kids bring different items for the first-aid kit and have them assemble them during class (Adults may want to plan to add the feminine hygiene products later).
+Pick a Sunday where kids bring different items for the first-aid kit and have them assemble them during class.

 - Invite children to decorate index cards with prayers and Scripture passages to include in your packs.